zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ```sh
 pkg info | grep postgresql | grep client
 ```
-Replace `XX` in the command to install `postgresql-server` with the same major version as the installed `postgresql-client`, e.g. `16`.
+Replace `XX` in the command below to install `postgresql-server` with the same major version as the installed `postgresql-client`, e.g. `16`.

 ```sh
 pkg install postgresqlXX-server
 ```